One advantage of being old is that you can see change happen in

 The form of fragmentation people worry most about lately is economic inequality, and if you want to eliminate

-that you're up against a truly formidable headwind—one that has
+that you're up against a truly formidable headwind that has

-been in operation since the stone age: technology.
-Technology is
+been in operation since the stone age.
+Technology.

 a lever.
 It magnifies work.
 And the lever not only grows increasingly